hackoregon/openelections/api/models/readme.md

 status - enum[open|closed] - status for the campaign cycle. maybe contain more statuses
 ```

+### OfficeSought
+A list of offices by government and election cycle that campaigns can submit records too, administered by the government administrator.

 ### Donor
 Campaigns enter donor information.
 This in a unique record for each donation and will most likely be duplicated information (i.e. name, phone, email, etc).